Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: pVSQA

-Fig.~\ref{Fig:schematic} illustrates the pVQA algorithm.
-The algorithm calculates the Ising model corresponding to a COP and the initial annealing path $s^{(0)}(t)$ for $t \in [0, T]$ as the input.
-Then iterating the following process $m$ times gives the annealing path $s^{(m)}(t)$.
+Fig.~\ref{Fig:schematic} illustrates the pVSQA.
+The algorithm first gives the Ising model corresponding to a COP and the initial schedule function $s^{(0)}(t)$ for $t \in [0, T]$ as the input.
+Then iterating the following process $m$ times updates the schedule function to $s^{(m)}(t)$.

-The quantum device performs the quantum annealing algorithm along the annealing path $s^{(m)}(t)$ to generate $\ket{\psi (T)}$.
+The quantum device performs the quantum computation along the schedule function $s^{(m)}(t)$ to generate $\ket{\psi (T)}$.
 The probability distribution of the spin configuration is given as

 When using a real quantum device, the probability distribution is approximately obtained by repeating the quantum projection measurements of $\ket{\psi(T)}$ on the computational basis.